tyronyiu/Uni/MGT345/2019-02-25-Job_Interview.md

 mid-priced hotels.
 For nearly a century, Hilton has offered business and leisure travelers the finest in accommodations, service, amenities and value.
-Hilton is dedicated to continuing its tradition of providing exceptional guest experiences across its global brands .
+Hilton is dedicated to continuing its tradition of providing exceptional guest experiences across its global brands.
 Our vision “to fill the earth with the light and warmth of hospitality” unites us as a team to create remarkable hospitality experiences around the world every day.
 And, our amazing Team Members are at the heart of it all.